 The National Education Association believes that a strong and independent press is vital for a fully functioning democracy.
 Limits on access to information, threats to individual journalists or news outlets, and coercion by elected officials or businesses cannot be tolerated.
-The Association also believes that open information laws must be vigorously enforced and that First Amendment rights of the press must be zealously protected.
-(2017)
+The Association also believes that misinformation and disinformation pose as great a threat to democracy as the lack of a free press.
+The Association further believes that open information laws must be vigorously enforced and that First Amendment rights of the press must be zealously protected.
+(2017, 2022)